pooyad359/linux-shell-guide/text_operations/sed/README.md

 ## Read Commands from a file

 If you are applying multiple commands, using them in command line won't look pretty.
-You can put the commands in a separate file and invoke them using `-f` flag followed by name of the file.
+You can put the commands in a separate file and invoke them using `-f` (or `--file`) flag followed by name of the file.

 ```bash
 sed -f commands file.txt